 **believe it or not, this soup is not spicy...mostly due to the fact that removed all ribs and seeds from the peppers.I think I'll leave a few in next time.

+First, take the gajillo chiles, cut off ends with the stem, slice open and remove seeds and ribs.
 Pour 4 cups of chicken stock into pot with the gajillo chiles.
 Bring to low boil, cover, reduce to simmer.
 Allow to simmer

 while you prepare your other ingredients.
 This can be done ahead of time...as stated above these guys need a long soaking time due to their leathery skin.
 (You'd have leathery skin too if you spent as much time as they did out under the